Manta-Network/docs/docs/guides/DolphinPay.md

    [Find out more.](../learn/PrivatePayment.md)

-5. I can't seem to set up Manta Signer on Windows OS

-   On Windows 10, occasionally, the installer will fail due to WebView2 not installing correctly.
-If this happens, you will see a message like "There is a problem with this Windows Installer package [...]

-   To fix this, you can try downloading and installing WebView2 runtime directly here: https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section.

-   Please note that it still might not work.
-The team is aware of the Windows issue and is currently working on a fix; we'll update the community on the new updates.

-6. I can’t find Calamari Network on Polkadot.Js
+5. I can’t find Calamari Network on Polkadot.Js

    1. To get the Calamari address, you should follow the below-mentioned steps.
       1.1 click on polkadot.js extension > Click on three vertical dots as mentioned in the image > Select Calamari Parachain.